htmlcomponents/dsd-set-html-unsafe/readme.md

 ## So why is there repeated FOUC?

-In theory, once the icon-button.css stylesheet is loaded, either from the document head or from a DSD inserted with `setHTMLUnsafe()`, it should be cached, and the SVG should be styled with a 24px x 24px size rather than the default 300px by 150px.
+In theory, once the icon-button.css stylesheet is loaded, either from the document head or light DOM body or from a DSD inserted with `setHTMLUnsafe()`, it should be cached, and the SVG should be styled with a 24px x 24px size rather than the default 300px by 150px.

 But in practice, in Chrome the stylesheet is reloaded on each click and SVG flashes briefly at 300px x 150px for a split second before the stylesheet is reloaded.
 No FOUC or CSS reloading in Firefox.